- History (B.A.)

 As a history major at Messiah College, you’ll be able to:

-- Study abroad in England, Germany, France, Greece, Spain, Egypt, India, and China.
+- Study abroad in England, Germany, France, Greece, Spain, India and China.
 Or, consider studying in our nation’s capital.

 - Pursue independent studies and, if you qualify, undertake a major honors project under faculty supervision.